burganovb/OneShotNAS/README.md

 - The DNN's are implemented using PyTorch library, we use Adadelta optimizer
 - We deliberately use a small number of filters for conv layers (16) to be able to see differences between architectures
 - During one-shot training a subnet is sampled randomly at each iteration (for each minibatch) and only its weights are updated
-- There seem to be several ways to combine the subnets into a SuperNet, shown below:
+- There seem to be several ways to implement weight-sharing, shown below:

 ![Weight sharing](figures/weight_sharing.png "Weight sharing")